itsbonczek/kingpin/README.md

 ## Configuration

-To perform configuration of clustering algorithm create an instance of KPGridClusteringAlgorithm and use it to instantiate KPClusteringController:
+To configure the clustering algorithm, create an instance of KPGridClusteringAlgorithm and use it to instantiate a KPClusteringController:

 ```objective-c
 KPGridClusteringAlgorithm *algoritm = [KPGridClusteringAlgorithm new];